 Abnormal vaginal bleeding, watery discharge, painful urination, pelvic pain, constipation, persistent itching, tenderness, unusual skin changes, and open sores are characteristic of these cancers.

 HPV-related anal cancer is a relatively rare condition that affects both men and women, with 2,000 and 4,200 new diagnoses each year, respectively.
 Researchers believe the same two strains of HPV—HPV 16 and HPV 18—are responsible for approximately 92% of cases.
 Anal itching, pain in the anal area, growths in the anal canal, and anal or rectal bleeding are hallmark signs of the disease.
+Rectal bleeding could also be a symptom of colon cancer.
+If you suspect that you have colon cancer, try an at-home colon cancer screening test.

 Genital warts are contagious but benign growths that can develop on the outer surface of both the male and female genitals.
 Those infected with wart-causing strains of the virus typically experience genital itching, small swellings in the genital area, clusters of cauliflower-shaped growths, and bleeding during intercourse.
 In many cases, genital warts are so small they’re virtually undetectable.